-During the summer session A, you will need to read at least 3 chapters a week approximately.
+During the summer session, you will need to read at least 3 chapters a week approximately.
 Powerpoints, videos, prerecorded lectures and readings will support each other, but not all material can be covered in the PPT presentations so ensure that you keep up with the weekly assigned readings!
-In addition, there will be opportunity to interactive with your classmates using the Moodle forum where a discussion question will be posted for you to comment and participate.

 There will be a total of 4 exams.
 Look on the syllabus for exam dates.
 Your lowest exam grade will be dropped!
 You will have all day to complete an exam.
-The exam should take about 1 hour but you will have four hours to take it from the time you log on.
-We do this because we understand there are internet and other problems from time to time! $\odot$
+The exam should take about 1 hour but you will have 4 hours to take it from the time you log on.
+We do this because we understand there are internet and other problems from time to time! ©

-Do not wait until the ending of the summer session A if you are having any difficulties in meeting the requirements of the course.
+Do not wait until the ending of the summer session if you are having any difficulties in meeting the requirements of the course.
 I am here for you so please take the initiative to reach out to me.
-You can email me or the T.A. if you have any questions.
+You can email me if you have any questions.